vsoch/caliper/docs/getting_started/user-guide.rst

     [✔️  ] pypi:sregistry|functiondb is up to date.

-Or if you have many results in a respository, you might want to run a nightly (or weekly) job to check for new releases, and if any new releases are found, to update your data.
+Or if you have many results in a repository, you might want to run a nightly (or weekly) job to check for new releases, and if any new releases are found, to update your data.
-To support much larger numbersof checks, you can use a ``caliper.yaml`` file to list the metric modules that you want to update.
+To support much larger numbers of checks, you can use a ``caliper.yaml`` file to list the metric modules that you want to update.
 The simplest version just has a name for each:

 .. code:: yaml